ahmedazhar10/comp533-A1/main/task2/README.md

 OS: MacOS X

 ### Locate
-1. Open your terminal and navigate to the project folder.
+1. Open your terminal and navigate to the task folder.

 ### Config
 2. Make sure that ajc is on your path by typing: export PATH=$HOME/aspectj1.9/bin/:$PATH